billbuchanan/pqc_signatures/README.md

 cd scripts
 python3 result_parser.py
 ```

+The Python script will request which version of the benchmarking script was used to determine what results it needs to parse.
+The following options are available:

+- Go Version - Selection 1
+- Bash Version - Selection 2

 Upon completion, the formatted results and averages files can be found in the `test_data/parsed_results` directory.